FunkyQChicken/mpdstate-save/README.md

-# mpdstate
+# mpds

-The mpdstate is the current playlist and the location in the song.
+This is an mpdstate manipulator.

 I made this because it was hard switching from listening to songs
-to listening to podcasts.
-This tool allows me to save my places in multiple podcasts and resume them exactly where I stopped.
+to listening to podcasts and back again.
+This tool allows me to
+save my places in multiple podcasts and resume them exactly where
+I stopped.

+### Explanation of mpdstates
+It is important to note that the mpdstate is more than just the current playlist,
+The mpdstate is:
+* the current playlist
+* how far into the current song
+* random/consume/crossfade/etc states

 ## Save
 use `mpds sv NAME` to save the current mpdstate

 ## Load
-use `mpds ls NAME` to load the saved mpdstate 'NAME'
+use `mpds ld NAME` to load the saved mpdstate 'NAME'

 ## Remove